-The City maintains two construction crews that replace, rehabilitate and repair sewer and stormwater lines.
+The City maintains two construction crews that replace, rehabilitate, and repair sewer and stormwater lines.
 These crews respond to emergency situations, but also replace or repair lines and catch basins identified by citizens, crews, and CCTV reports.
-The City also contracts out large line cured-in-place pipe(CIPP) rehabilitation most years for identified lines that have excess infiltration or are found to be structurally deficient.
+The City also contracts out large line cured-in-place pipe (CIPP) rehabilitation most years for identified lines that have excess infiltration or are found to be structurally deficient.

-TABLE 2-3: SUMMARY OF 2016 SEWER REPAIR AND REPLACEMENTS
+TABLE 2-3: SUMMARY OF 2018 SEWE R REPAIR AND REPLACEMENTS

 Activity Number

+New Storm / Sanitary Line 13

 Repair Storm / Sanitary Line 40

-Replace Storm / Sanitary Line 38
+Replace Storm / Sanitary Line 28

-New Storm / Sanitary Line 4
+New Catch Basin 4

-Catch Basin Repairs 11
+Catch Basin Repairs 7

-Catch Basin Replacement 14
+Catch Basin Replacement 10

-New Drywell 1

-Drywell Rehabilitation / Repair 18

-Drywell Replacement 2

-New Manhole 3
+New Manhole 6

-Manhole Repairs / Modifications 9
+Manhole Repairs / Modifications 19

-Swale Repairs / Modifications 7

-Total # Assets 147
+Total # of Assets 127